zyairelai/unix-rice/distros/Scanner.md

 ## Ubuntu Nexpose
-These are the Setup for my Ubuntu Nexpose Scanner
+These are the Setup for my Ubuntu Scanner

 ### Firefox
 - Go to `about:config`